rasterio/rasterio/docs/features.rst

                 transform=src.transform)

 The values for the input shapes are replaced with ``255`` in a generator expression.
+Areas not covered by input geometries are replaced with an optional ``fill`` value, which defaults to ``0``.
 The resulting image, written to disk like this,

 .. code-block:: python